Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Introduction

-As ML methods have now established themselves as low cost alternatives to achieving DFT level accuracy throughout the chemical sciences, they have naturally been applied to ``\textit{forward}'' structure-to-spectrum mapping in x-ray spectroscopy.\cite{penfold_machine-learning_2024} Whilst there have been numerous developments in predictive models for x-ray absorption spectroscopy (XAS)\cite{rankine_deep_2020,rankine_accurate_2022,madkhali_role_2020,carbone_machine-learning_2020,kotobi_integrating_2023-1,kharel_omnixas_2025,luder_machine_2025,zhan_graph_2025,gleason_cuxasnet_2025,prange_toward_2025}, machine learning predictions of XPS are less common.
+As ML methods have now established themselves as low cost alternatives to achieving DFT level accuracy that can make predictions at close to no computational cost, they have thus naturally been applied to ``\textit{forward}'' structure-to-spectrum mapping in x-ray spectroscopy.\cite{penfold_machine-learning_2024} Whilst there have been numerous developments in predictive models for x-ray absorption spectroscopy (XAS)\cite{rankine_deep_2020,rankine_accurate_2022,madkhali_role_2020,carbone_machine-learning_2020,kotobi_integrating_2023-1,kharel_omnixas_2025,luder_machine_2025,zhan_graph_2025,gleason_cuxasnet_2025,prange_toward_2025}, machine learning predictions of XPS are less common.
 Sun \textit{et al.}\ applied gradient boosting predictions of CEBEs to molecular dynamics simulations to predict the XPS of the solid electrolyte interface of lithium metal batteries\cite{sun_machine_2022}.
 Golze \textit{et al.}\ used kernel ridge regression (KRR) models with smooth overlap of atomic positions (SOAP)\cite{bartok_representing_2013} descriptors to predict CEBEs at the highly accurate \textit{GW} level\cite{mejia-rodriguez_scalable_2021,mejia-rodriguez_basis_2022} for CHO containing disordered materials and molecules, achieving sub 0.1 eV accuracy\cite{golze_accurate_2022}.
 This model was also integrated with a machine learning potential and molecular dynamics/Monte Carlo simulations to identify which oxygenated amorphous carbon structures were compliant with experimental XPS predictions\cite{zarrouk_experiment-driven_2024}, demonstrating an impressive dual ``\textit{forward}'' and ``\textit{backward}'' mapping functionality for real world applications.
-KRR has also been successfully applied to molecular CEBE predictions trained with $\Delta$SCF DFT based methods.\cite{tripathy_chemical_2024,porcelli_photoemission_2025}
+KRR has also been successfully applied to molecular CEBE predictions trained with $\Delta$SCF.\cite{tripathy_chemical_2024,porcelli_photoemission_2025}

 The application of ML models, such as KRR and deep neural networks (DNNs), to x-ray spectroscopy requires a representation of the local bonding environment around the absorbing atom site for the model's input.
 These often use atomic descriptors such as the SOAP or the local many-body tensor representation (LMBTR)\cite{huo_unified_2022}, which encode the local atomic environment via expansions of the atomic density or distributions of structural motifs.
 These descriptors require careful determination of the parameters defining the environment, such as a cutoff radius, and the learned models will be sensitive to deviations in this parameterization, which limits their generalization and transferability.
 Tripathy \textit{et al.}\cite{tripathy_chemical_2024}\ however, demonstrated that a KRR model trained on local environment descriptors learned by a graph neural network (GNN) could predict CEBEs, suggesting that GNN representations offer an alternative to hand-crafted descriptors.